WSU-CPTS-223/pa3-inventory-management-Huskiefusion/README.md

 The application ships with the zip file containing the csv to minimize the size of the repo.
 Assuming your system can run the `unzip` command, it will be unzipped into lib/ on the first run.

+Only fields up to SKU will be populated, as anything other than Uniq ID, Product Name, and Categories are useless to this project.